Contents

 Enable Security

 If this box is checked, security will be enabled.
-When security is enabled, a login dialog will show on program start-up.
+When security is enabled, a login dialog will appear on program start-up.
 Employees will only be able to view their own schedule.
 The Administrator can log in as well as any users who have been set up in the Employees table.
 To set up the users in the Employees table and to change the current passwords use the Detail tab of the Data Manager.
 See also: Using the Security Features

 Note that when security is enabled for the first time, the Administrator uses the default password of "magic".
 You should change this password immediately after enabling security to ensure a secure system.
 Write down your new password and store it in a secure location such as a safe.